About Us

 Micka McDonald

-Micka, originally from Swan Hill in Australia, started her hospitality journey cleaning rooms in her hometown while studying Journalism and Media Production at Charles Sturt University.
-She then ventured into waitressing and bar work in Melbourne.
-Working as a Night Auditor to support her studies, Micka gained valuable experience at The Hotel Y in Melbourne.
+Originally from Swan Hill, Australia, Micka started her hospitality career cleaning motel rooms in her hometown while studying Journalism and Media Production at Charles Sturt University, Bathurst.
+She later expanded her experience, working in waitressing, bar service, and as a Night Auditor at The Hotel Y while completing her studies.

 Contact: micka@therees.co.nz